 PAR Output and PPFD

 This is where most buying guides lose people.
-PAR (photosynthetically active radiation) measures the wavelengths plants actually use.
-PPFD (photosynthetic photon flux density) tells you how much of that light reaches a surface per second, the number that actually predicts whether your plant will respond.
+PAR refers to the light wavelengths plants use.
+PPFD is the more practical number because it tells you how much usable light actually reaches the leaf surface.

 Color Temperature (Kelvin)